sddevelopment-be/penguin-pragmatic-patterns/content/practices/the_hat_you_wear.md

 +++
-title = "What hat are you wearing? author = "Stijn Dejongh" draft = true problem = ""
+title = "What hat are you wearing?" author = "Stijn Dejongh" draft = true problem = ""